MicrosoftDocs/sql-docs/docs/analysis-services/tutorial-tabular-1400/as-lesson-6-create-measures.md

 ## Prerequisites

-This topic is part of a tabular modeling tutorial, which should be completed in order.
+This article is part of a tabular modeling tutorial, which should be completed in order.
 Before performing the tasks in this lesson, you should have completed the previous lesson: [Lesson 5: Create calculated columns](../tutorial-tabular-1400/as-lesson-5-create-calculated-columns.md).

 ## Create measures